 Other objectives served the purpose of human development.
 They were

 - To ensure food and nutritional security.

 - to provide for the basic infrastructural facilities like education for all, safe drinking water, primary health care, transport, energy

 - to encourage social issues like women empowerment, conservation of certain benefits for the Special Groups of the society

 For 2010, India was ranked 124th among 179 countries in Index of Economic Freedom World Rankings.
-Hence one hand we have high economic development, infrastructure development and urbanisation and on the other hand we have a widening cleft between the rich and poor and class divide continues to plague the country.
+Hence one hand it witnessed high economic development, infrastructure development and urbanisation and on the other hand had a widening cleft between the rich and poor and class divide continues to plague the country.
 Social and human development still remains absurdly low leading to a deeply fragmented country